MOST BEAUTIFUL PLACES IN PORTUGAL – WHERE TO GO AND WHAT TO SEE

 The Alentejo region is situated in south-central Portugal – between Lisbon and the Algarve along the coast and is one of the most beautiful places in Portugal.

 You´ll find endless quiet beaches and pure rural areas covered with vineyards, olive groves, and a vast amount of cork oaks and stunning pine trees, which makes it a perfect Portugal holiday destination.

 Here it’s all about peace, quiet, nature, homemade wines, quality food, heritage, and class.
 The outstanding cuisine, many wine hotels, stunning beaches, and endless countryside views ensure a memorable experience, which my first visit last month certainly was!

 Ideal for gastronomy-and road trip lovers, as the region, covers over 27,000 m2 (almost 30% of the country) and has an extremely low population density, which makes driving around the region a real pleasure.

 The roads are good and almost empty, and the countryside views are amazing.
 Only a 1 hours drive from Lisbon airport, you will be surrounded by nothing but nature, beautiful UNESCO towns like Evora, hip laid-back beach villages like Comporta, and stunning quaint villages with ancient castles like Monsaraz.
 And the many unique farm-and-wine hotels here will make you feel completely at home, relaxed, and spoiled to the max.

 Recommended by Arzo from Arzo Travels

-Cascais is another small, coastal resort town, close to Lisbon.
-After a 20-minute train/car ride, you´ll arrive in beautiful Cascais, and it makes, in combination with Estoril, a wonderful day trip from Lisbon and of the places in Portugal not to miss.
+Cascais is another small, coastal resort town close to Lisbon.
+After a 20-minute train/car ride, you´ll arrive in beautiful Cascais, and it makes, in combination with Estoril, a wonderful day trip from Lisbon.